Rossweilong/weilong.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-<div style="text-align: justify"> Weilong Wang is a Postdoctoral Scholar in the Management Division at Columbia Business School.
-His research focuses on technology adoption and innovation across locations, innovation, with a focus on entrepreneurship.
+<div style="text-align: justify"> Weilong Wang's research focuses on technology adoption and innovation across locations, innovation, with a focus on entrepreneurship.
 Weilong has received several research awards, including the Best Paper Award from CSCW 2022 and the Best Paper Award from CSWIM 2019. <br>

 Weilong completed his PhD in Management Information Systems at Purdue.
 He received a Master of Science in Advanced Infrastructure Systems from CMU and a Bachelor of Science in Physics from Fudan University. </div>